ibm-cloud-docs/quantum-computing/get-started.md

 Install or update the following packages in your development environment.
 They let you create circuits and work with primitive programs with {{site.data.keyword.qiskit_runtime_notm}}.
 For detailed instructions, refer to the [Qiskit install and setup topic](https://docs.quantum.ibm.com/guides/install){: external}.
 Periodically check the [Qiskit release notes](https://docs.quantum.ibm.com/api/qiskit/release-notes){: external} (or rerun these commands) so that you always have the latest version.

+You cannot use `pip install -U qiskit` to upgrade from any Qiskit 0.x version to 1.0 or later.
+See the [Qiskit 1.0 migration guide](https://docs.quantum.ibm.com/migration-guides/qiskit-1.0){: external} for details and instructions.
+{: note}

 Be sure to run these commands even if you already installed the packages, to ensure that you have the latest versions.
 {: note}